lkseagle/end-host-and-network-cooperation/README.md

 3. ~/$: h1-> h4: sending a flow. s1: tcpdumo -i s1-eth1 -w s1-eth1.pcap (for performance analysis by wireshark)
 4. ~/$: h2-> h5: doing INT framework for queue analysis. h2: python send.py  h5: python receive.py

-Our experiment are make a combination of mininet, INT frameowrk, iperf and wireshark. the main logic expression are shown in ##.P4 file of each directory.
+Our experiment make a combination of mininet, INT frameowrk, iperf and wireshark. the main logic expression are shown in ##.P4 file of each directory.